Digital Transformation – A Reality Check Before Biting the Bullet

 While Digital Transformation as a term is still misunderstood, today, digital transformation as a business imperative is widely agreed upon.
 What then is a digital transformation in practice?
 Is it an IT project?
 Or the introduction of a few cool tools in the company?
 Or the addition of mobility is driven customer relationship management (CRM) initiative to engage customers better?

 As an organization, if you are looking to embark on the digital transformation journey or trying to stay away from it, there are still a few myths around digital transformation that you need to steer clear of.
 If you want to lead your organization through digital transformation, the first step is understanding the realities of digital transformation — rather than getting carried away by the hype.
+And, for success in real-time partnering with reputed digital transformation services is suggested.

 In this article we use excerpts from a few, prestigious industry reports/white papers to dispel a few myths.